History of Jemez Springs Public Library

 The Library Becomes Famous: Tri-Cultural Authors Symposium

 In 2001, the Friends, under the leadership of volunteer Morris Taylor, organized a Tri-Cultural Symposium, the first of what would become an annual event that literally put the tiny Jemez Springs Public Library on the map.
 Morris’s vision was that the symposium would feature New Mexico authors who represented the three cultures in our state (and in our community): Native American, Hispanic and Anglo.
 The programs would be free to the public; donations were encouraged.
 Through his immense powers of persuasion and the goodwill and love of libraries manifested in even the most famous, the first symposia featured the blockbuster trio of Tony Hillerman, Rudolfo Anaya and N. Scott Momaday.
 Each was internationally famous in his own right, and the opportunity to see all three together on the same stage was unprecedented.
+The resulting publicity attracted people from all over the U.S.

 The only compensation any of them ever received was a dinner for themselves and a guest at the Laughing Lizard Cafe and one night’s lodging at the Dancing Bear B&B. While none of the succeeding events reached the luster of the first, the symposia continued for five more years, featuring these well-known New Mexico authors: